-She tossed the vial back in the bag and made herself comfortable.
-The only thing missing from this tranquil moment were cocktails and a plate of hors d'oeuvres.
+"Tits for truth it don't matter, cuz this is your home now," she declared while throwing herself into a soft green lazy chair that swiveled and reclined.
+She spared no time making herself comfortable.
+The only thing missing was a couple cocktails and a plate of hors d'oeuvres.
 Strangely, Robin didn't feel hungry or even thirsty.
 Shouldn't he be at least one of those things after all this craziness?
 Weird.
-He was tired and even a little shaky but he had absolutely no craving for anything edible.
-He took a seat on the red couch but stayed at the edge to show he was ready to pay close attention to everything Monika had to say.
+He was tired and even a little shaky but he had absolutely no cravings for anything edible.
+He took a seat on the couch but stayed on the edge to show he was ready to pay close attention to everything Monika had to say.